ktrang1/coding-the-mind/README.md

 * And integration with open mHealth architecture that is sustainable, scalable, and amenable to user input.

 **The website will advance neuroscience- and cognitive sciences-based open digital health by**:
-* Soliciting community-based priorities for open digital health in low-and middle-income countries
-* Cumulating recommendations advanced during the workshop and refining them through community feedback
+* Provide a wiki on latest advances in neuroscience and cognitive science relevant to trauma research, filterable by biomarkers, symptom clusters, and estimated cost;
-* Aggregating available technologies and protocols for digital health intervention in LMICs
+* Aggregate available technologies and protocols (setup, analysis) for digital health interventions in trauma research;
-* Documenting findings from interventions implemented in LMICs
+* Document past implementations of open digital health protocols, detailing successes, challenges, and findings.

 ## Timeline
 * March - May 2018: Partnering with community-based organizations and research institutions in LMICs